-What to eat in Penang all the intoxicating flavours of Malaysia
+What to eat in Penang 17 of the top Street food dishes

 What to eat in Penang.
 CNN Travel and Lonely Planet have called Penang the “Culinary Capital of Malaysia” and its food cannot be outdone.
 In Penang, there is a saying “chiak si hock” which means, “Eating brings prosperity”.
 Penangites are seriously proud of their varied and diverse cuisine.
 This island food paradise offers a blend of Thai, Chinese and Indian cooking and Malaysian street food and it is some of the best in the world.